-Measure Weight ght Target Weigh Weighted Outcome me Why this metric is appropriate Achievement comments Investment 10% Performance % 1 year Not met Met Exceeded MF ASF exceeds benchmark for 2/3 of time horizons 3 year • 5 year • 1 year Not met Met Exceeded Most of our funds had good MF ECF achieves benchmark for 2/3 of time horizons 3 year • performance in FY25.
-The two third time horizon target was met by the Emerging Company Fund (ECF) but 5 year Delivering long term competitive investment returns for our customers is core to our offering.
+Measure Weight Target Weigh Weighted Outcome ше Why this metric is appropriate Achievement comments Investment Performance 10% 1 year Not met Met Exceeded MF ASF exceeds benchmark for 2/3 of time horizons 3 year • 5 year • 1 year Not met Met Exceeded Most of our funds had good MF ECF achieves benchmark for 2/3 of time horizons 3 year • time horizon target was met by the Emerging Company Fund (ECF) but 5 year Delivering long term competitive investment returns for our customers is core to our offering.
 It underpins not met for the other two specified funds.
 1 year Not met Met Exceeded growth in net flows, FUM and revenue which in turn enhances shareholder returns.
-MF BF achieves benchmark for 2/3 of time horizons 3 year • 5 year 7 ( ) 1 year Not met Met Exceeded Met target for one of the three time Accum option v peers- achieve 2nd quartile for 2/3 5 year • norizons (1-year) but below target for 5-year and 10-years. of time horizons 10 year Source: June 2025 Superratings SK50 Balanced (60-76) ranking.
+MF BF achieves benchmark for 2/3 of time horizons 3 year • 5 year 1 year Not met Met Exceeded Met target for one of the three time Accum option v peers- achieve 2nd quartile for 2/3 5 year • norizons (1-year) but below target for 5-year and 10-years. or ume nouzons 10 year Source: June 2023 Suberrainigs Sroot Balanced (60-76) ranking.

-\ Investment performance is calculated net of management fees.
+Investment performance is calculated net of management fees.